-Want to learn more about how to use a natural shampoo bar?
+Want to learn more about how to use natural shampoo bars?

+Many people experience a “transition” phase.
 This is the transition from standard chemical shampoos to natural shampoo bars, often called ‘the purge’.
-I found out that hair may feel frizzy or waxy, as if there’s still residue on your hair.
+Hair may feel frizzy or waxy, as if there’s still residue on your hair.

 For some people this can last a couple of days, for others it can take more than a week.
 The reason given for this is that normal shampoos strip your hair and scalp of its natural sebum, so your scalp needs time to re-balance its oil (sebum) production.

 1. Use a Bicarbonate of Soda Clarifying Rinse, before using the shampoo bar.

 2. Use an apple cider vinegar rinse rather than conditioner as this will help to restore the PH balance of your scalp, remove old chemicals, protect the hair shaft and give your hair shine.

 3. Give your hair a few days between washing to allow it to adjust.

 4. Rinse thoroughly after washing to remove all of the shampoo.

 5. Try using a bit of dry shampoo or corn starch if your hair is feeling oily, rub a small amount into the scalp then brush through.

 6. Try using a bit of Argan oil after washing to help calm frizz and tangles.